virtualous/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 {% endhighlight %}

-Flexible SSL is not the complete solution for security since it is provided by ClouFlare.
-If someone can hack into CloudFlare then they can steal information from your users!
-Since we are using it for SEO ranking, we are good.

-If you are looking for complete security then you can buy SSL certificate for your website.

 <div class="warning" id="warning-1">
 <h3>Warning</h3>
 <p>All the resources that are requested by a <strong>ssl</strong> activated website should also be secured.
 That is, if you request any file with a  <strong>http</strong> link then the green padlock will not appear.
 In order to avoid that use relative url.
 For example, instead of <code>http://webjeda.css</code> use <code>//webjeda.css</code></p>
 </div>

+## Conclusion
+Flexible SSL is not a complete solution for security since it is provided by ClouFlare.
+If someone can hack into CloudFlare then they can steal information from your users!
+Let's hope that doesn't happen.
+Since we are just using it for SEO ranking, we are good.
+If you are looking for complete security then you can buy SSL certificate for your website.
+It is good to buy SSL certificate if you are selling something on your website which has payment-gateway integrated.

 I hope that helped you set up SSL on your website.
 Ask any doubts you have through comments.
 Do not forget to subscribe.